Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Methodology

-\end{theorem} Direct weight aggregation with GaLore for local training iterations demonstrates significantly improved upper bounds compared to standard direct weight aggregation and SOTA LoRA federated fine-tuning method FFA-LoRA.
-As training progresses to convergence ($t \rightarrow \infty$), the GaLore-based approach achieves superior generalization error compared to conventional methods.
-A notable observation is the decrease in overall entropy during GaLore-based direct FedAvg aggregation, indicating increasingly structured weight matrices.
-This structural improvement directly correlates with enhanced generalization performance.
-The integration of GaLore optimizer with FedAvg for local training results in an effective rank reduction (under fixed quantization bits $q$), constraining the learning process to a more compact, structured subspace with lower entropy.
-This localized learning phenomenon is particularly significant, as it achieves comparable excess risk bounds while operating in a substantially reduced parameter space, leading to computational efficiency gains.
-Drawing parallels with the findings of \cite{tian2024joma} regarding salient feature learning in centralized scenarios, our analysis reveals similar dynamics in the federated setting.
-The framework prioritizes learning shared salient features across distributed datasets, developing a common subspace that enables effective performance across all client distributions.
-As training progresses, the parameter matrix converges to a well-defined, approximately linear manifold due to the significantly reduced rank.
-Similar convergence behavior is observed in the gradient matrix, which also exhibits low-rank properties as $t \rightarrow \infty$, suggesting its manifestation on a near-linear manifold.
-A clear visualization of the dynamics within these structured, low-entropy subspaces is illustrated in figure \ref{fig-subspace}.
+As one can infer from the theorem, generalization error $\mathcal{E}_2$ at the end of the training becomes upper bounded by $\frac{1}{N}\sum_{i=1}^{N}\sqrt{\frac{2\sigma^2 d}{nk}\log{k}}$ which is much smaller than that of the part (a) ($\mathcal{E}_1\le \frac{1}{N}\sum_{i=1}^{N}\sqrt{\frac{2\sigma^2 \ln 2}{n}rqd}$).
+Thus, direct averaging with GaLore optimizer shows better generalization than FFA-LoRA framework.
+Notably, overall entropy decreases during GaLore-based direct FedAvg aggregation, indicating more structured weight matrices, which correlates with enhanced generalization performance.
+Integrating the GaLore optimizer with FedAvg effectively leads to rank reduction (considering fixed quantization bits $q$), confining the learning process to a compact, structured subspace with lower entropy.
+This localized learning is important as it achieves comparable excess risk bounds while operating in a reduced parameter space, enhancing computational efficiency.
+Our analysis shows salient feature learning in federated settings similar to \cite{tian2024joma} which is for centralized cases.
+The framework focuses on learning shared salient features across distributed datasets, creating a common subspace that facilitates effective performance across all client distributions.
+As training advances, the parameter matrix converges to a well-defined, approximately linear manifold due to the reduced rank.
+The gradient matrix exhibits similar low-rank behavior as $t \rightarrow \infty$, suggesting it also manifests on a near-linear manifold.
+GaLore integration in federated learning outperforms traditional LoRA-based weight averaging through better efficiency, better risk bounds, and stronger generalization guarantees.
+This leads us to explore optimal ways to implement GaLore for distributed fine-tuning to maximize its subspace learning benefits.
+To address this challenge, we introduce \textbf{FedFTG} (\textbf{Fed}erated \textbf{F}ine \textbf{T}uning using \textbf{G}aLore), an experimental framework for federated learning that is designed for federated fine-tuning scenarios while using GaLore for local training steps at each client.